 Skullpiercers almost guarantee a 2 shot kill on any target.
 Unless they’ve got a purple helmet and full purple armor or better, the Wingman will make quick work of any target in an ideal situation.
 In the hands of an extremely skilled player, Skullpiercer Rifling is always the way to go.

 Boosted Loader is more useful than you’d think on the Wingman.
 On the Hemlok, the only other weapon that takes this Hop-Up, it already has a pretty large magazine size.
 But the Wingman hugely benefits from both the speedy reload and the additional magazine size.

 Once you get the hang of reloading at the right time and taking advantage of this Hop-Up, it’s the better option for the Wingman unless you’re an absolute crack shot.
 Skullpiercers sound great in theory, but only work if you’re actually landing headshots.

 Boosted Loader should be your go-to if you like nonstop fighting and aren’t too worried about lining up headshots, or if you’re still learning this weapon and want a bit of a safety net if you miss a few shots in a tense gunfight.

 Quite often you will see gunfights that are frantic.
 Both players jumping around, moving side to side and those can be tricky situations if you get caught up in the speed of it all.

 However, sometimes standing firm and making small flicks to the side can allow you to land accurate shots in this type of scenario.
 This can also be particularly useful when you’re looking to shoot an enemy that’s moving around at long or medium range.

 So, there you have it, everything you need to know about the Wingman.
-If you follow these Wingman tips & tricks, you’ll be able to secure more kills in no time.
-Make sure you follow @TitanfallBlog for all the latest Apex Legends news and updates.
+If you follow these Wingman tips & tricks, you’ll be clutching fights and making incredible outplays in no time.